-The green ingredients are simply spinach and fresh mint leaves.
+The green ingredients in this healthy makeover version of the traditional Shamrock Shake, are simply spinach and fresh mint leaves.
 I mainly love my mint blended into this super refreshing smoothie, but you can also use mint leaves in tea to help ease stomach cramping.
 Did you know that by the mere scent of the leaves you can get a peppy, more energetic feeling?

 - 1 cup unsweetened, vanilla almond milk

 - 10 large fresh mint leaves plus extra for garnish

 - 1/2 cup frozen mango

 - Add almond milk, spinach and mint leaves to blender; blend well.